ari-feiglin/UnTUC/README.md

 $ make -f Makefile.bin
 ```

+### **WHAT'S NEW IN VERSION 0.1.1?**
+* Button actions now get the index of the button object instead of a button object, allowing for easier manipulation of the button.
+Because of this, a new simple function was added:
+    * The `get_button` function was added to get a button from a window based on an index
+* Created a signal handler for in `run_window` sigint (rendering it useless) in order to make sure that all memory can be properly free'd and echo returned to normal.
+To quit `run_window`, you must now hit q.

 ### <u>**POSSIBLE UPCOMING FEATURES**</u>
 - [x] Window overflow prevention
 - [x] TermiArt compatibility
 - [ ] Simplify adding objects
+- [ ] Update object_map when a button or other object is moved

 **Thank you for visiting UnTUC!**